saach-i/CI-Project-1/README.md

 S.Sachdev, H.Lu, S.Ghaem-Maghami, De-convoluting cancer genome evolution following TP53 mutation in high grade serous ovarian cancer (2023).

+# Code
+All RScripts used in this study are stored in the Script folder.

+The code for all graphics are embedded in each script.

 # Data
 All the data files required to reproduce the results in this paper are stored in the Data folder.
 This study used  publicly available datasets from the TCGA HGSOC study, [previously published](https://www.nature.com/articles/nature10166).